henriquesd/henriquesd/README.md

 🔭 About me:

-- 💻 I've been working with software development since 2011
+- 💻 I've been working with software development with .NET since 2011
 - 🏫 I’m graduated in Information Systems
-- 💙 I love programming and learn new technologies
+- 💙 I love programming and learning new technologies

 #### Follow me: